CaioCeretta/Udemy-Angular-Complete/cmp-databinding/src/LifeCycleConcepts.md

 4 - ngAfterContentInit: This is called after content (ng-content) has been projected int oview

+5 - ngAfterContentChecked: Called after doCheck and after the content got initialized

-5 - ngAfterViewInit: Called after the component's view (and childs views) has been initialized, once after the view has been rendered
+6 - ngAfterViewInit: Called after the component's view (and childs views) has been initialized, once after the view has been rendered

-6 - ngAfterViewChecked: Called every time the view (and child views ) have been checked
+7 - ngAfterViewChecked: Called every time the view (and child views ) have been checked

-7 - ngOnDestroy: called once the component is about to be destroyed
+8 - ngOnDestroy: called once the component is about to be destroyed